 Many universities like the EPQ as it is an opportunity to see how a student has delved deeper into a portion of work.
 Moreover, it develops the student’s organisational, self-directed learning, and presentation skills.

 ‘I did an EPQ in medical ethics, whereby I took the topic of capacity and wrote a dissertation of what capacity was, how it relates to medicine and why it has become increasingly important in an aging population.
 BSMS was very interested in it.
 In fact, during the interview we went over what I had done, and the interviewers got into a heated discussion with me.’

 ‘I did an EPQ as part of my AQA Baccalaureate, in which I wrote a dissertation about drug-resistant tuberculosis (TB) and the challenges faced worldwide in eradicating this disease.
 It allowed me to learn how to conduct my own research, by perusing journals and visiting a local TB specialist hospital.
 I was asked about it during my interview too, and it was nice to be able to speak with confidence about a topic I had selected myself.’

 Charlotte – University of Leeds

 ‘I undertook an EPQ on the current trends in obesity in children, a subject that really interests me.
 I explored the possible causes of this phenomenon and trends in different areas of the UK.
-I then tried to form links to rates of obesity and levels of social deprivation and accessibility to healthy foods and green spaces.
-I enjoyed spending the time to learn about this topic, which also gave me something unique to talk about during my interviews.
-It was also good practice for carrying out research and referencing sources, both skills which came in handy when I became a medical student.’
+I then tried to form links to rates of obesity, levels of social deprivation and accessibility to healthy foods and green spaces.
+I enjoyed learning about this topic, which gave me something unique to talk about during my interviews.
+It was good practice for carrying out research and referencing sources, both skills which came in handy when I became a medical student.’